 Published in conjunction with The Harvard University Center for Italian Renaissance Studies at Villa I Tatti, this series represents the very highest quality scholarship concerning the history of the Italian Renaissance from the thirteenth to seventeenth centuries.
 Within this broad chronological definition, the series publishes two to three volumes per year.
-Edward Muir is General Editor.
+Kate Lowe is General Editor.

 Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 In Defense of Common Sense: Lorenzo Valla's Humanist Critique of Scholastic Philosophy